View in English Voir en Français Ver en Español Sehen Sie auf Deutsch

 Dr. Mushira Aboodia, Hadassah Gynecologist and Sexual Abuse Specialist, Gives Presentation at Hadassah New York Headquarters

 While in the United States for training in evaluating children who have been physically or sexually abused, Hadassah Medical Center Senior Gynecologist/Obstetrician and Sexual Abuse Specialist Dr. Mushira Aboodia gave a presentation at Hadassah’s New York headquarters about the work of the Hadassah Medical Center’s Bat Ami Center for Victims of Sexual Abuse.

 Hadassah Researchers Witness Heart’s Ability to Heal Itself

 Researchers at the Hadassah University Medical Center witnessed the ability of the heart to heal itself, in the course of conducting a study on sheep where they implanted a stent into the left atrial appendage and found tissue growing inside the stent.

-Preserving Memory To Be Explored at Annual Women's Health Day Hosted by Hadassah’s Women’s Health Center
+Preserving Memory Explored at Annual Women's Health Day Hosted by Hadassah’s Women’s Health Center

-“Memory and Preservation” is the focus of this year’s Women’s Health Day sponsored by the Hadassah Medical Center’s Patricia and Russell Fleischman Center for Women's Health at the Israel Museum.
+“Memory and Preservation” was the focus of this year’s Women’s Health Day sponsored by the Hadassah Medical Center’s Patricia and Russell Fleischman Center for Women's Health at the Israel Museum.

 Neuro-Cognitive Center Director Presented Hadassah Model for Treating Attention Deficit Hyperactivity Disorder at International Biomedical Conference